marianna-girlando/marianna-girlando.TOSS2025/README.md

 ## Prerequisites <a name="pre"></a>
 We only assume some basic familiarity with sequent calculus and modal logics.
 We will briefly introduce both topics, recalling the main notions used throughout the course, in Lecture 1.
-In particular, we will be using versions of G3cpl, the sequent calculus for classical propositional logic presented in Section 3.5 of Troelstra and Schwichtenberg, 2000.
+In particular, we will be using versions of G3cpl, the sequent calculus for classical propositional logic presented in Section 3.5 of (Troelstra and Schwichtenberg, 2000).

 ## References <a name="refs"></a>